xenesty/AkashaScanner/README.md

 ## Features

 - Scans achievements, characters, artifacts, and weapons by taking and analyzing screenshots of the game automatically
-- Exports achievements (and characters) to a format compatible with [Paimon.moe](https://paimon.moe), a tool for you to track your achievement progress
+- Exports achievements (and characters) to a format compatible with [Paimon.moe](https://paimon.moe) and [Seelie.me](https://seelie.me), a tool for you to track your achievement progress
 - Exports game data in `GOOD`, a format compatible with tools like
 [Genshin Optimizer](https://frzyc.github.io/genshin-optimizer),